campa-consortium/pals/source/beamlines.md

 Notice that a setting `periodic` to `True` does **not** mean that the downstream end of the last element of the `BeamLine` has the same [floor](#s:floor) coordinates as the floor coordinates at the beginning.
-Setting `periodic` to `True` simply signals to a program that it may be appropriate to calculate closed (periodic) orbits and Twiss parameters as opposed to calculating orbits and Twiss parameters based upon orbit and Twiss parameters set by the User for the beginning of the `BeamLine`.
+Setting `periodic` to `True` simply signals to a program that it may be appropriate to calculate periodic orbits and Twiss parameters as opposed to calculating orbits and Twiss parameters based upon orbit and Twiss parameters set by the User for the beginning of the `BeamLine`.
 Indeed, it is sometimes convenient to treat `BeamLines` as periodic even though there is no